 You may be able to take action even if you did not file a report at the time the abuse occurred.
 In fact, some people filing BSA sex abuse lawsuits never told anyone else about the abuse until they came forward to take legal action.

 Some of those who are filing Boy Scouts sex abuse lawsuits were victims of abuse during the 1970s, while others endured their abuse within the last 20 years.
 There are questions about the statute of limitations in some cases, but this should not stop survivors of abuse from taking action.

-According to a report by NPR, some states are passing laws to extend the time survivors have to come forward and take civil action in this type of case.
+According to a report by National Public Radio (NPR), some states are passing laws to extend the time survivors have to come forward and take civil action in this type of case.
 Others have case law that supports an extended tolling of the statute of limitations when the abuser or a related organization—such as the Catholic Church or Boy Scouts of America—conceals the abuse for decades.